mohamedhagag/mhj_accounting_reports/mhj_account_reports/README.md

 # Hajjaj.Pro Accounting Financial Reports

-This module provides comprehensive financial reports for Odoo Community Edition, with advanced performance optimizations for handling millions of journal items.
+This module provides comprehensive financial reports for Odoo, with advanced performance optimizations for handling millions of journal items.
 It also supports professional Excel (XLSX) export for major accounting reports.

 ---